osmoscraft/fjord/docs/RFC-20230901-high-level-design.md

 - UI can detect and add current site as RSS source
 - UI can toggle page between "unread/read"
 - An offline storage mode that fetches and caches article content (might be a premium feature due to cost of maintenance)
+- UI can one-click to mark all items older than X days/hours as read